 Best Tips for Success

-- Add shredded fresh herbs to top, such as basil or parsley, or cracked black pepper.
+• Top with shredded fresh herbs, such as basil or parsley, or cracked black pepper.

-- If you can’t find tiny star pasta, try another small shape such as ditalini, ABC pasta, wagon wheels, acini di peppe, or orzo.
+• If you can’t find tiny star pasta, try another small shape such as ditalini, ABC pasta, wagon wheels, acini di pepe, or orzo.

 I’d love to hear your feedback on this post, so please rate and comment below!